panva/jose/README.md

 #### How do I use it outside of Node.js

-It is **only built for Node.js** environment - it builds on top of the `crypto` module and requires the KeyObject API that was added in Node.js v11.6.0 and one-shot sign/verify API added in v12.0.0
+It is **only built for ^10.13.0 || >=12.0.0 Node.js** environment - including @panva/jose in
+transpiled browser-environment targetted projects is not supported and may result in unexpected results.

 #### How is it different from [`jws`](https://github.com/brianloveswords/node-jws), [`jwa`](https://github.com/brianloveswords/node-jwa) or [`jsonwebtoken`](https://github.com/auth0/node-jsonwebtoken)?